 The Australian Centre for Geomechanics looks forward to hosting the Eighth International Conference on Deep and High Stress Mining in Perth in March 2017.
 This follows the previous conferences held in Sudbury, 2014; Perth, 2012; Santiago, 2010; Perth, 2007; Quebec City, 2006; Johannesburg, 2004; and Perth, 2002.

-- New workshop confirmed: “Developments in Rock Stress Measurements and Monitoring Workshop” to be held in Perth, Friday 31 March 2017, and facilitated by Professor Phil Dight, Australian Centre for Geomechanics.
+- New workshop confirmed: “Developments in Rock Stress Measurements and Monitoring Seminar” to be held in Perth, Friday 31 March 2017, and facilitated by Professor Phil Dight, Australian Centre for Geomechanics.

 - Free download available!
 Download your copy of a paper from the Deep Mining 2014 proceedings here.